cx4167/Automated-GIS-Satellite-Platform/README.md

 # 🛰️ Automated Satellite GIS Platform

-**Carbo-X** is an end-to-end, containerized geospatial data pipeline.
+It is an end-to-end, containerized geospatial data pipeline.
 It automates the ingestion of satellite imagery (Raster data), stores it in a spatially-aware database, and prepares it for web-based visualization and environmental analysis.

 ## 🏗️ System Architecture